michelenzoetoundi/michelenzoetoundi/README.md

 I am a graduated Telecoms Engineer with a major in Computer Science and Networks.
 Now, I am focusing on Data Science & AI, and building skills to turn data into actionable insights.

-## 🎯 Goals

-- Build a strong Data Science & AI portfolio
-- Master tools: Python, R, SQL, Excel, maths & statistics, machine learning, deep learning
-- Develop projects grounded in African realities
-- Create accessible educational content
+## 🌍 Long-Term Vision
+- Become a **Data Scientist able to explain and justify models**
+- Build useful, contextualized, and responsible projects
+- Connect data science with ethics, society, and education
-- Connect with global communities (Africa, Europe, Asia, America, Oceania)
+- Engage with technical communities in Africa and worldwide

 ---

-## 📚 Training Program (Overview)
+## 📚 My Work / Training

 I am following an autodidact structured Data Science & AI curriculum both in french and english covering: